mayb9210/Distasteful/README.md

 Units & Movement:

-King - Cannot move
+King - Cannot move\n
 Samurai (S) - Moves forward as many spaces as it can until it lands in front of a unit.
 Can move horizontal only if attacking an opponent unit.
-Cannot move backwards or diagonal
+Cannot move backwards or diagonal\n
 Mini Samurai (s) - Moves up 1 space.
 Can move horizontal 1 space only if attacking an opponent unit.
 Cannot move backwards

 Ninja (J) - Moves forward diagonal as many spaces as it can until it lands diagonal from a unit.
 Can move backwards diagonal only if attacking an opponent unit.
 Cannot move horizontal or vertical